deanhiller/webpieces/README.md

 7. unzip {projectDir} which is your whole webserver
 8. ./bin/{project} to start the production webserver
 9. In a browser go to http://localhost:8080
+10. To view the documentation, you need to start the development server in eclipse setup or intellij setup below

 ### Eclipse Setup